 ·Elected officials such as County Judge Executives, mayors, and state legislators

 ·Visionary business leaders

 ·Representatives from our churches and other faith community organizations

 ·Agencies such as Community Action, United Way, Lifeskills, and BRADD

 ·Healthcare professionals: physicians, dentists, and nurses

 ·Western Kentucky University faculty

 Our collective poor health status can improve.
 We have examples all over our region of tremendous efforts currently underway to address various poor health issues.
 Just imagine how much more we can achieve if we are intentional with our combined resources.

-The Council’s MAPP assessment and planning process is scheduled to continue through November 2012.
+The Coalition’s MAPP assessment and planning process is scheduled to continue through November 2012.
 The outcome will be a collective, regional Community Health Improvement Plan that will involve commitments from all stakeholder representatives, and many other partners.